ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

      1) scripts/script_paths   3) StdEnv        5) gcc/11.3.0      7) anaconda3_cpu/4.13.0
      2) user/license_file      4) modtree/cpu   6) openmpi/4.1.4

-The current list of modules available in anaconda3_cpu is shown via ``conda list``, including tensorflow, pytorch, etc.
+Use the ``conda list`` command to view the list of modules available in **anaconda3_cpu**.

 anaconda3_gpu (for CUDA)
 ------------------------

-Similar to the setup for anaconda_cpu, we have gpu versions of anaconda3 (module load anaconda3_gpu) and have installed pytorch and tensorflow cuda-aware python modules into these versions.
-You may use these module when working with the gpu nodes.
-See conda list after loading the module to review what is already installed.
-As with anaconda3_cpu, let Hydro staff know if there are generally useful modules you would like us to try to install for the broader community.
+Similar to the setup for **anaconda_cpu**, Hydro has GPU versions of anaconda3 (``module load anaconda3_gpu``) and there are PyTorch and TensorFlow cuda-aware Python modules installed into these versions.
+You may use these modules when working with the GPU nodes.
+See ``conda list`` after loading the module to review what is already installed.
+As with **anaconda3_cpu**, let Hydro staff know if there are generally useful modules you would like us to try to install for the broader community (:ref:`help`).

 Installing packages
 --------------------

-On Hydro, you may install your own python software stacks as needed.
-There are a couple choices when customizing your python setup.
-You may use any of these methods with any of the python versions or instances described below (or you may install your own python versions):
+On Hydro, you may install your own Python software stacks, as needed.
+There are a couple of choices when customizing your python setup.
+You may use any of these methods with any of the Python versions or instances described below (or you may install your own Python versions):

-#. pip3 (Python module or Anaconda): ``pip3 install --user <python_package>``
+- pip3 (Python module or Anaconda): ``pip3 install --user <python_package>``

-	useful when you need just 1 python environment per python version or instance.
+  Useful when you need just 1 python environment per python version or instance.

-#. venv python virtual environment (Python module or Anaconda):
+- venv python virtual environment (Python module or Anaconda):

-	can name environments (metadata) and have multiple environments per python version or instance
+  Can name environments (metadata) and have multiple environments per python version or instance

-#. conda environments  (Anaconda only)
+- conda environments  (Anaconda only)

-	similar to venv but with more flexibility.
+  Similar to venv but with more flexibility.
 See the `Managing Environments <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ section of the Conda getting started guide to learn how to customize Conda for your workflow and add extra python modules to your environment.